jmvillaveces/mito_gene_expression_visualization/README.md

 # Mitomodels Gene Expression Visualization

-This project aims to visualize gene expression profiles in the context of mithocondrial processes.
+This project aims to visualize gene expression profiles in the context of mitochondrial processes.
 See a working demo [here](http://jmvillaveces.github.io/mito_models_visualization/dist/).

 ## Getting Started